elasekness/RNASeq_workshop/Day1.md

 	datasets download genome accession GCA_000014625.1 --include genome,cds

 > This command will download the GenBank version of the Pa14 assembly as well as the coding sequences in fasta format.
-> By default, data are saved to a zipped folder entitled "ncbi_dataset."
+> Data are saved to a zipped folder entitled "ncbi_dataset" by default.
 To inflate its contents, simply type `unzip ncbi_dataset`.
 > If you `ls` the directory structure, you'll see that your files are here: `ncbi_dataset/data/GCA_000014625.1/`.

 <br>